 When buying a water bottle with a filter inside of it, there are a few important features to consider:

-1) What is the water bottle made from?
-All of the water bottles we’ve featured below are BPA Free.
 Many people prefer stainless steel water bottles because they trust stainless steel more than unknown chemicals in plastic.
-(I always prefer stainless bottles or glass water bottles when available.)

 Best filtered water bottle for personal water filtration